PrioritySoftware/PrioritySoftware.github.io/_sdk/Form-Preparation.md

 **Note:** In rare cases, the *Form Preparation* program fails to replace the older version of the form.
-If that occurs, retrieve the form in question in the *Form Generator* and run the *Reprepare Form* program by Direct Activation.
+If that occurs, retrieve the form in question in the *Form Generator* and run the *Reprepare Form* program by Action.

 ## Loading a Form

 The *Load Form* program (*System Management → Generators → Forms*) allows you to access a form on screen without going through any menus.
-A similar program (*Open Form*) can be run by Direct Activation from the *Form Generator*.
+A similar program (*Open Form*) can be run by Action from the *Form Generator*.
 These interchangeable programs are particularly useful during the form's development stages.